hasmhib/unit2-2024/README.md

 # Data storing
 ## login and create a new sensor

 I defined a function called login that facilitates user authentication to a web service.
 The function takes no arguments and is responsible for generating and returning an authorization token required for subsequent secured interactions with the service.
 Inside the function, a dictionary user is created with a predefined username and password.
 The requests.post method is then utilized to send a POST request to the specified URL ('http://192.168.6.153/login') with the user credentials provided as json data.
-The response from the server is parsed as json, and the access token, a crucial element for authorization, is extracted by using .json().
-The json returns as dictionary, I used ["access_token"] id to access its values.
+The response from the server is parsed as json, and the access token, a crucial element for authorization, is extracted.
 Finally, the function constructs and returns a dictionary with an "Authorization" key, incorporating the obtained access token using the Bearer token authentication scheme.
 This token can be subsequently used in the headers of other HTTP requests to access secured endpoints on the web service.

 **code1** The function called login.